Bailey and Potter, CPA

 Dave's musical magic found a wider audience through recordings, from his first solo recording on ABC records in 1955 to his wonderful work in the 70s for Chiaroscuro Records and then for Concord Jazz.
 In the 1980s, Dave's many fans could enjoy his magnificent medleys 6 nights a week at the Plaza Bar at the Copley Plaza Hotel in Boston, where he was pianist-in-residence.

 Dave has traveled all over the world to play festivals, cruises and concerts, and Boston-area fans always considered it a rare treat when he did perform close to home, either solo or with noted jazz artists including Dick Johnson, Gray Sargent, Marshall Wood, and Donna Byrne.
-Although he is no longer performing, he appreciates the support and kind words he has received over the years from his many fans all over the world.
+Although he was no longer performing the last few years, he always appreciated the support and kind words he has received over the years from his many fans all over the world.
+Those of us who had the privilege to know him, whether personally or through his music, will miss him terribly.